 Last week in Cordoba, the Youth 20 or Y20 reunion took place.
 Over 80 young representatives, between the age of 18 and 30, participated with ideas, opinions and what they consider possible solutions to one of the paramount priorities for the Argentina G20 presidency: “The Future of Work.”
 The Y20 used the opportunity to have their voice heard under the slogan “Shaking the present, building the future.”

-By the end of November and December, all the leaders of the most important economies in the world will come to Argentina.
-They will work with the premises set for the meeting.
+From the 30th of November to the 1st of December, leaders of the most important economies in the world will come to Argentina.
+They will work those two days with the premises set for the meeting.
 Then, Argentina will pass on the chair to Japan.

 South American Jets recognize and values this kind of events that contribute to the growth and advance of the society that we live.
 During the G20 reunions, our company will be at the disposition to fly from and to the different locations where the meetings will take place to provide efficient flight solutions to the diplomatic and other participants that play an essential role on the event.